MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli-tutorial.md

 ### Upload the changes using deployment profile

-When working with multiple different environments, you may consider using deployment profiles to ensure the changes are uploaded to the correct environment using deployment profile.
+When working with multiple different environments, you might consider using deployment profiles to ensure the changes are uploaded to the correct environment using deployment profile.

 1. Create a folder named **deployment-profiles** inside the folder containing the portal content.
 For example, if the downloaded portal content is inside "starter-portal", deployment profiles folder should be inside this folder.